abhood1418/Thinker_App/README.md

 App Description: Provides the user with a random quote from a selection of tags.

-APIs: I am using the Quotable API for this project.
+APIs: I am using the Quotable API for this project (REVISED: Due to Quotable DNS Server crashing project has shifted to use Quote-Garden.